Evidence-based health education and wellness guidance you can trust.

 Health Insurance Plans in India

-PM-JAY provides up to ₹5 lakh per family per year for eligible low-income families for secondary & tertiary care across empaneled hospitals.
-It’s a major safety-net but:
+PM-JAY provides health coverage of up to ₹5 lakh per family per year for eligible low-income households, covering secondary and tertiary care at empaneled hospitals across India.
+It acts as a critical safety net for vulnerable families and has significantly reduced out-of-pocket hospital expenses.

 10. Add-ons, riders and special covers — when they’re worth the spend